Allabakash123/ALY_GTD_INSURANCE_APP/README.md

-# My Django Project
+# Sample Project

-Welcome to **My Django Project**!
+Welcome to **Sample Project**!
 This is a brief overview and setup guide for getting started with this Django web application.

 ## Table of Contents
 - [Introduction](#introduction)